mkorthof/pc-engines-apu/README.md

 echo cpu0 > /sys/class/leds/apu\:3/trigger
 ```

-You can change them to whatever you like by editing /etc/rc.local.
+You can change them to whatever you like by editing /etc/rc.local

 DKMS will try to recompile the module if the kernel version changes.
 If you don't know what to download use you probably want this package.

-To install:
+**Quick install**:

 ``` bash
 $ wget https://github.com/mkorthof/voyage-linux/raw/master/leds-apu-dkms_0.1_amd64.deb && sha512sum leds-apu-dkms_0.1_amd64.deb | \